MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 The goal is to consistently direct users in the community to the centralized portal to find information.
 The corresponding obligation for the COE is to ensure that the information users need is available in the centralized portal.
 Keeping the portal updated requires discipline when everyone is busy.

-In larger organizations, it may be difficult to implement one single centralized portal.
+In larger organizations, it can be difficult to implement one single centralized portal.
 When it's not practical to consolidate into a single portal, a centralized hub can serve as an aggregator, which contains links to the other locations.

 > [!IMPORTANT]
 > Although saving time finding information is important, the goal of a centralized portal is more than that.
 It's about making information readily available to help your user community do the right thing.
 They should be able to find information during their normal course of work, with as little friction as possible.
 Until it's easier to complete a task within the guardrails established by the COE and data governance team, some users will continue to complete their tasks by circumventing policies that are put in place.
 The recommended path must become the path of least resistance.
 Having a centralized portal can help achieve this goal.